STAND. COM. REP. NO. 574

 State of Hawaii

-Your Committee on Consumer Protection & Commerce, to which was referred H.B.
-No. 193 entitled:
+Your Committee on Public Safety, Intergovernmental, and Military Affairs, to which was referred S.B.
+No. 670 entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Consumer Protection & Commerce that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 193, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 193, H.D.
-1, and be referred to your Committee on Finance.
+As affirmed by the record of votes of the members of your Committee on Public Safety, Intergovernmental, and Military Affairs that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 670 and recommends that it pass Second Reading and be referred to your Committees on Judiciary and Ways and Means.